Celtics' Porzingis out of Game 3 of the NBA Finals because of rare tendon injury in lower left leg

 Mazzulla had said then that the team was taking that decision out of Porzingis' hands.

+“I’ve appreciated just his approach.
+Throughout the whole playoffs ...
+He’s never missed any meeting, he’s always been out there, done everything he can to play," Mazzulla said before Game 3.
+"Sometimes it’s an unfortunate situation.
+It’s nothing that he can do.”

-With Porzingis being out for Game 3, he still hasn't played a game in Dallas since being traded by the Mavericks nearly 2 1/2 years ago.
+With Porzingis missing Game 3, he still hasn't played a game in Dallas since being traded by the Mavericks nearly 2 1/2 years ago.

 When the Wizards played at Dallas in January 2023, Porzingis was inactive after playing in 12 of their previous 13 games.
 He also didn’t play for the Celtics this past January, when they visited American Airlines Center the night after he had 32 points, six rebounds and five blocked shots in Houston.